-In his role as senior program manager for Military Affairs, Eric zu Hone oversees Microsoft Software and Systems Academy (MSSA) and Military Spouse Technology Academy (MSTA) to ensure the programs deliver relevant and in-demand training for transitioning service members, veterans, and their spouses.
+In his role as senior program manager for Military Affairs, Eric zu Hone oversees Microsoft Software and Systems Academy (MSSA) and ensures the programs delivers relevant and in-demand training for transitioning service members, veterans, and their spouses.

 A veteran from a military family, Eric transitioned out of the U.S. Coast Guard after completing his first tour of duty, having sustained a disabling injury to his hand.

 He went on to earn his bachelor’s degree in environmental science from the University of Massachusetts Amherst during the dot-com era.
 Recognizing the opportunity of the tech boom, he then earned his associate degree in computer information systems and worked in system administration/architecture and IT leadership roles until joining Microsoft as an Azure Solution Specialist in 2018.

 Eric’s experience transitioning out of the military instilled a lasting desire to support other service members.
 Earlier in his career he designed a program for his employer to help veterans transition to civilian careers.
 Once at Microsoft, he learned about the Military Affairs program and volunteered as an MSSA mentor and has continued to dedicate himself to helping veterans and former service members build meaningful careers in technology.